 Every state has unique statutes and laws surrounding wrongful death.
 These laws typically dictate who may file a wrongful death claim, what compensation may be claimed, and the statute of limitations for filing such a claim.

-In Pennsylvania, wrongful death claims must be filed by a personal representative of the deceased person’s estate on behalf of the beneficiaries of that estate.
+In Philadelphia, wrongful death claims must be filed by a personal representative of the deceased person’s estate on behalf of the beneficiaries of that estate.
 If such a person does not file a claim within six months of the date of death, any of the beneficiaries of the estate may file a claim on behalf of all the beneficiaries of the estate.
 The ultimate statute of limitations for filing wrongful death claims in Pennsylvania is two years from the date of death.

 Damages in a Wrongful Death Settlement Case